keu/docs/software/export-task-logs.md

         # needed to prevent zombie deployment worker pods when using KubernetesExecutor
         terminationEndpoint: http://localhost:8000/quitquitquit
     ```
 3. Push the configuration change.
-See [Apply a Config Change](https://docs.astronomer.io/software/apply-platform-config)
+See [Apply a config change](apply-platform-config.md)

 :::info